-SECTION 4.
-Unless staffing and workload do not permit, an employee who enters into a new employment agreement shall be granted up to twelve (12) months following expiration of his/her preceding employment agreement to exercise his/her home leave and/or rights and benefits.
-Home leave will not be applied toward the time an employee is required to serve on his/her tour of duty.
+Section 4.
+Unless staffing and workload do not permit, an employee who enters into a new employment agreement shall be granted up to twelve (12) months following expiration of their preceding employment agreement to exercise their home leave and/or rights and benefits.
+Home leave will not be applied toward the time an employee is required to serve on their tour of duty.

-SECTION 5.
+Section 5.
 Employees, who accept assignment outside the continental United States, and after completing a tour of duty, are allowed expenses for travel and transportation from post of duty to place of actual residence at time of appointment for transfer and return overseas, for the purpose of taking leave between tours of duty overseas.
-The employee must enter into a new written agreement before departure from his/her post of duty that he/she will serve for another period of service at the same or another post of duty outside the continental United States.
+The employee must enter into a new written agreement before departure from their post of duty that they will serve for another period of service at the same or another post of duty outside the continental United States.

 This provision is also applicable to employees serving tours of duty in Alaska and Hawaii, but only under the following conditions.

 Employees who transferred to Alaska or Hawaii on or before September 8, 1982, will continue to be eligible to receive allowances for travel and transportation expenses for tour renewal travel to the maximum extent permissible under government-wide regulations.
 However, those who have transferred or are transferring to Alaska or Hawaii after September 8, 1982, are restricted.
 (Leave under this provision is not the same as "home leave" for which employees in Alaska and Hawaii are not entitled to in any event.)

-SECTION 6.
-Employees exercising return rights shall be given a list of all existing bargaining unit vacancies which are to be filled and for which he/she is qualified.
-He/she must make a selection from the list supplied.
-This shall be the position to which he/she is returned.
+Section 6.
+Employees exercising return rights shall be given a list of all existing bargaining unit vacancies which are to be filled and for which they are qualified.
+They must make a selection from the list supplied.
+This shall be the position to which they are returned.

-SECTION 7.
+Section 7.
 Waiver of employment agreements shall not be required for an early return of ninety (90) days or less, when an employee has been selected for another position.

-SECTION 8.
+Section 8.
 Unless staffing and workload do not permit, tour extensions not to exceed an aggregate period of nine (9) months may be granted by the overseas organization to an employee after coordination with the parent organization.

-SECTION 9.
-An employee completing a tour of duty outside the continental United States shall notify the Agency not prior to one hundred eighty (180) calendar days nor less than one hundred fifty (150) calendar days before that tour expires that he/she shall or shall not return.
+Section 9.
+An employee completing a tour of duty outside the continental United States shall notify the Agency not prior to one hundred eighty (180) calendar days nor less than one hundred fifty (150) calendar days before that tour expires that they shall or shall not return.

-SECTION 10.
-The Agency shall advise the employee of his/her specific assignment in the continental United States at least ninety (90) calendar days in advance of the expiration date of his/her current tour.
+Section 10.
+The Agency shall advise the employee of their specific assignment in the continental United States at least ninety (90) calendar days in advance of the expiration date of their current tour.

-SECTION 11.
+Section 11.
 The Agency shall contact the employee prior to determining the release date.
 Careful consideration will be given to the employee's personal needs in determining a release date under this program.

-Travel Compensatory Time
+ARTICLE 60 - Travel Compensatory Time

-SECTION 1.
-Travel compensatory time shall be administered in accordance with HRPM Policy Bulletin #41, dated October 16, 2005.
+Section 1.
+Travel compensatory time shall be administered in accordance with HRPM PRE-3.10, Premium Pay and Allowances, dated May 22, 2020.